 The conversation about first-party data in Australian marketing has been dominated by a particular framing: first-party data as a targeting asset.
 The emphasis has been on using owned data to reach existing customers more precisely, to build lookalike audiences, to personalise communications, and to reduce dependence on third-party data sources that are becoming unreliable or unavailable.
 This framing is legitimate, but it misses the more strategically important dimension of first-party data investment: its function as measurement infrastructure.

-An organisation’s first-party data — properly collected, integrated, and governed — is the foundation on which genuine marketing effectiveness measurement is built.
+An organisation’s first-party data, properly collected, integrated, and governed is the foundation on which genuine marketing effectiveness measurement is built.
 Without longitudinal first-party data that connects marketing exposure to customer behaviour and commercial outcomes, marketing mix modelling lacks the outcome variables it needs.
 Without first-party identity resolution that can match customers across channels, multi-touch attribution cannot construct complete customer journeys.
 Without a consented, persistent customer record, the closed-loop measurement between marketing investment and revenue generation that boards increasingly require is simply not possible.

-This reframing has significant implications for how first-party data investment is justified and funded.
-If first-party data is positioned purely as a targeting capability, its value is contained within the marketing function and its budget case competes with other marketing investments.
-If it is positioned correctly as measurement infrastructure — the foundation on which all marketing accountability is built — it has a different organisational home, a different funding logic, and a different set of stakeholders.
+its value is contained within the marketing function and its budget case competes with other marketing investments.
+If it is positioned correctly as measurement infrastructure the foundation on which all marketing accountability is built it has a different organisational home, a different funding logic, and a different set of stakeholders.
 The CFO has a direct interest in measurement infrastructure that the same executive may not have in a targeting capability.

 The Technical Requirements Most Strategies Underestimate